Frequently Asked Questions

 What if I can’t attend the small business training class?

 These are mandatory.
-Due to COVID19, all classes will be virtual.
+All classes will be virtual.
 If you cannot participate in the class, please make arrangements with our office to access the recorded videos of each section.

 What If I don’t have a business plan or mine isn’t current?